icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/router.md

     connection --> m1
 ```

-These other dispatchers are registered with the router via `map` and `mount` methods.
+These other dispatchers are registered with the router using `map` and `mount` methods.

 - `map` associates a dispatcher with a path in the router.